gmartinezsan/azurePractice/AzureLessons/cosmosdb.md

 |2|Using the CosmosDB output binding
 |3|Using the CosmosDB input binding
 |4|Creating a CosmosDB Trigger function
-|5|Using Azure KeyVault for storing the connectionstring
+|5|Using Azure KeyVault for storing the connection string
 |6|Reusing the CosmosDB connection with dependency injection
 |7|Deploying to Azure